On this page

 - The services you received

 - The services you were entitled to receive.

-Under the provisions of the FOFA reforms, a planner or adviser must formally renew any ongoing advice agreements with you every two years.
-You have the option to terminate the agreement at any time.
+Under the provisions of the FOFA reforms, an adviser must formally renew any ongoing advice agreements with you every two years.
+You can terminate the agreement at any time.

 Tips to help you get value for money